6 Of The Best (Almost) Free Camp Grounds Near Brisbane

 Frog Buttress Camping Area, Mt French

 This small camping area in the Scenic Rim – and the only camp ground in Moogerah Peaks National Park.
 It’s set in open eucalypt forest with grassy understorey, close to a bunch of walking tracks, toilets and a day-use area.
 There are some picnic tables too.
 If you’re planning on visiting at Easter, or during the winter or spring school holidays, book early as this place fills up fast.
-It’s also popular with climbers, but it’s recommended you avoid this area in the summer as temperatures regularly reach 40 degrees on the mountain.
+It’s also a great spot for those who love climbing!
+It’s an appealing option for the cooler months, as Summer temperatures regularly reach 40 degrees on the mountain.

 Website: Frog Buttress Camping Area